Dog in bath

 6. Never use ice or very cold water as this could cause shock

-7. Once they’ve cooled down, get them to your vet ASAP.
+7. Once they’ve cooled down, get them to your vet ASAP – keep the car as cool as you can on the way.
 Your vet will determine how serious the heatstroke is and whether your pet needs to be put on a drip, be given oxygen or medication or have blood tests to see if their organs have been affected.

 image image

-With the right treatment given as soon as possible, pets can recover fully from heatstroke.
+With the right treatment given as soon as possible, dogs can recover fully from heatstroke.
 But a delay in treatment, or a severe heatstroke, can cause serious harm.
-Always contact your vet if you suspect your cat or dog has suffered from heatstroke – even if they seem to be recovering.
-Your vet will be able to give the right treatment for your pet so they have the best chance of getting back to their old self soon
+Always contact your vet if you suspect your dog has suffered from heatstroke – even if they seem to be recovering.
+Your vet will be able to give the right treatment for your dog so they have the best chance of getting back to their old self soon.

 Get answers from the experts